Responsible Gambling Guide

 If you feel you have a problem with gambling, visit www.begambleaware.org or call the National Gambling Helpline on 0808 8020 133.

-If you would like to be excluded from Treloar Trust's Lotteries, you can complete the attached Self Exclusion Form (see below) and return it as soon as possible to: Jon Colville, Treloar Trust, Powell Drive, Holybourne, Alton, Hampshire GU34 4GL.
+If you would like to be excluded from Treloar Trust's Lotteries, you can either complete the online Self Exclusion Form or click here to download and print, the Self Exclusion Form and return it as soon as possible to: Jon Colville, Treloar Trust, Powell Drive, Holybourne, Alton, Hampshire GU34 4GL.

 TRElottery Manager: Jon Colville.
 Email: email@example.com.